 - (a) Dr Ang Peng Tiam is deemed to have an interest in all the shares held by the holding company, Ladyhill Holdings Pte.
 Ltd., in the Company; - (b) Dr Khoo Kei Siong is deemed to have an interest in the 10,000,000 and 20,000,000 shares of the Company held through Raffles Nominees (Pte.)
-Limited and HSBC (Singapore) Nominees Pte Ltd respectively; - (c) Mr S. Chandra Das is deemed to have an interest in all the shares held by his spouse, Rosie D/O Pillai Mrs Rosie Chandradas, in the Company; and - (d) Ms Leong Ching Ching is deemed to have an interest in the 120,000 shares of the Company held through Phillip Securities Pte Ltd.
+Limited and HSBC (Singapore) Nominees Pte Ltd respectively; - (c) Mr S. Chandra Das is deemed to have an interest in all the shares held by his spouse, Rosie D/O Pillai Mrs Rosie Chandradas, in the Company; and - (d) Prof Leong Ching Ching is deemed to have an interest in the 120,000 shares of the Company held through Phillip Securities Pte Ltd.

-There was no change in any of the above-mentioned interests in the Company between the end of the financial year and 21 January 2022.
+There was no change in any of the above-mentioned interests in the Company between the end of the financial year and 21 January 2023.

-Except as disclosed in this statement, no director who held office at the end of the financial year had interests in shares, share options, warrants or debentures of the Company, or of related corporations, either at the beginning of the financial year, or date of appointment if later, or at the end of the financial year.
+Except as disclosed in this statement, no director who held office at the end of the financial year had interests in shares, share options, warrants or debentures of the Company, or of related corporations, either at the beginning or at the end of the financial year.